NHS Digital Data Release Register - reformatted

 BISTRO Trial application for NHS Digital data for data linkage — DARS-NIC-90126-D4Z2W

-Opt outs honoured: Anonymised - ICO Code Compliant, No (Mixture of confidential data flow(s) with consent and non-confidential data flow(s))
+Opt outs honoured: No (Excuses: Mixture of confidential data flow(s) with consent and non-confidential data flow(s))

 Legal basis: Health and Social Care Act 2012 - s261 - 'Other dissemination of information'